-4.9.2.2.3.
-Asphalt Binder Sampling.
-Obtain a 1-qt. sample of the asphalt binder witnessed by the Engineer for each lot of mixture produced.
+4.9.2.2.2 Asphalt Binder Sampling.
+The Engineer will witness the Contractor obtain a 1-qt. sample of the asphalt binder for each lot of mixture produced.
 The Contractor will notify the Engineer when the sampling will occur.
 Obtain the sample at approximately the same time the mixture random sample is obtained.
 Sample from a port located immediately upstream from the mixing drum or pug mill and upstream from the introduction of any additives in accordance with Tex-500-C, Part II.
-Label the can with the corresponding lot and sublot numbers, producer, producer facility location, grade, district, date sampled, and project information including highway and CSJ.
-The Engineer will retain these samples for one year.
+Label the can with the corresponding lot and sublot numbers, producer name, producer facility, grade, District, date sampled, all applicable bills of lading (if available), and project information, including highway and CSJ number.
+The Engineer will retain these samples for 1 yr.
 The Engineer may also obtain independent samples.
 If obtaining an independent asphalt binder sample and upon request of the Contractor, the Engineer will split a sample of the asphalt binder with the Contractor.

 At least once per project, the Engineer will collect split samples of each binder grade and source used.
-The Engineer will submit one split sample to MTD to verify compliance with Item 300, "Asphalts, Oils, and Emulsions" and will retain the other split sample for one year.
+The Engineer will submit one split sample to the Materials and Tests Division to verify compliance with Item 300, and will retain the other split sample for 1 yr.

 4.9.2.3.
 Production Testing.
-The Contractor and Engineer must perform production tests in accordance with Table 16.
+The Contractor and Engineer must perform production tests shown in Table 16.
 The Contractor has the option to verify the Engineer's test results on split samples provided by the Engineer.
-Determine compliance with operational tolerances listed in Table 11 for all sublots.
+Determine compliance with operational tolerances shown in Table 11 for all sublots.